-- 4.4.4.8 Trenches generally orientated west to east in the northwest of the Caledonia OWF becoming northeast to southwest in the southeast of the Caledonia OWF are interpreted as furrows.
+- 4.4.4.8 Trenches generally orientated west to east in the northwest of the Caledonia North Site are interpreted as furrows.
 These furrows have measured depths of less than 1m below the surrounding seabed with gradients up to 5° on the flanks. - 4.4.4.9 Ripples were observed within furrows.
 Crests are orientated in a north to south direction with wavelengths of approximately 1m, and heights of less than 0.1m.
 Gradients associated with ripples are negligible.

-- 4.4.4.10 Geophysical data reported in the Environmental Baseline Survey (Volume 7B, Appendix 4-6) indicated that water depth across the Caledonia OECC varied between 0.3m (LAT) in the south as the Caledonia OECC approached the shore, to 109m (LAT) in the southeast, around 10km from the shore and varying with an average gradient of less than 1°.
-In the south of the Caledonia OECC, prominent north to south orientated ridges with localised gradients up to 70° were interpreted from the geophysical data as outcropping bedrock.
-In the central part of the Caledonia OECC, trenches orientated from east to west, with measured depths of less than 1m below the surrounding seabed and gradients up to 5° on the flanks.
-Ripples with north to south orientated crests were seen within the furrows, with wavelengths of approximately 1m and heights of less than 0.1m. - 4.4.4.11 Within the Southern Trench feature to the south of the Caledonia OECC, depths ranged between 70 and 150m (LAT).
-An isolated plateau is present to the north of the Southern Trench, located towards the middle of the Caledonia OECC, with shallower depths of 40 to 60m (LAT). - 4.4.4.12 Seabed sediments were predominantly comprised of sand with areas of slightly gravelly sand and slightly gravelly clayey sand.
+- 4.4.4.10 Geophysical data reported in the Environmental Baseline Survey (Volume 7B, Appendix 4-6) indicated that water depth across the Caledonia North OECC varied between 0.3m (LAT) in the south as the Caledonia North OECC approached the shore, to 109m (LAT) in the southeast, around 10km from the shore and varying with an average gradient of less than 1°.
+In the south of the Caledonia North OECC, prominent north to south orientated ridges with localised gradients up to 70° were interpreted from the geophysical data as outcropping bedrock.
+In the central part of the Caledonia North OECC, trenches orientated from east to west, with measured depths of less than 1m below the surrounding seabed and gradients up to 5° on the flanks.
+Ripples with north to south orientated crests were seen within the furrows, with wavelengths of approximately 1m and heights of less than 0.1m. - 4.4.4.11 Within the Southern Trench feature to the south of Caledonia North OECC, depths ranged between 70 and 150m (LAT).
+An isolated plateau is presented to the north of the Southern Trench, located towards the middle of Caledonia North OECC, with shallower depths on 40 to 60m (LAT). - 4.4.4.12 Seabed sediments were predominantly comprised of sand with areas of slightly gravelly sand and slightly gravelly clayey sand.
 Areas of relatively low subsurface scattering (SSS) reflectivity were described as slightly gravelly sand, representing outcropping Glaciomarine Sands and Clays.
-Areas of high SSS reflectivity were located in the central and southern portions of the Caledonia OECC and were largely associated with bathymetric highs, interpreted as slightly gravelly clayey sand and representing outcropping Glacial Till.
+Areas of high SSS reflectivity were located in the central and southern portions of the Caledonia North OECC and were largely associated with bathymetric highs, interpreted as slightly gravelly clayey sand and representing outcropping Glacial Till.
 These areas were also characterised by numerous large boulders.
-The southern nearshore section of the Caledonia OECC was associated with well-defined areas of chaotic high SSS reflectivity.
-This was characterised by bathymetric highs, locally steep gradients and north to south trending ridges, which were considered to be conglomerate outcrops. - 4.4.4.13 Three export cables run from Moray East through the southern 9km of the Caledonia OECC from the west to the south.
+The southern nearshore section of the Caledonia North OECC was associated with well-defined areas of chaotic high SSS reflectivity.
+This was characterised by bathymetric highs, locally steep gradients and north to south trending ridges, which were considered to be conglomerate outcrops. - 4.4.4.13 Three export cables run from Moray East through the southern approximately 9km of the Caledonia North OECC from the west to the south.
 These cables are trenched (buried) in the north, with areas of partially infilled trench to the central south section.
-Where full burial of these cables was not possible, the cables are covered by areas of rock protection up to 2.5m high towards the south.
+The cables are intermittently covered by areas of rock dump up to 2.5m high towards the south before the cable is buried and not seen.

-An intertidal survey (Volume 7B, Appendix 4-5) conducted in-situ by PMSL in August 2023 described the coastal area at Stake Ness Landfall Site as a complex mosaic of rocky platforms, angular bedrock ridges and large boulders.
+4.4.4.14 An intertidal survey (Volume 7B, Appendix 4-5) conducted in-situ by PMSL in August 2023 described the coastal area at Stake Ness Landfall Site as a complex mosaic of rocky platforms, angular bedrock ridges and large boulders.